 I knew that I had to snap myself out of this blackest of moods.
 So, I retreated to the basement, collased into my lazy-boy and reached for some comfort: an over the top, super ridiculous, James Bond film, You Only Live Twice, and my favorite (if I was ever sentenced to a desert island) single malt scotch: Cragganmore 12 years.

 Cheesy films from the late '60's and early '70's just seem to lift my spirits, no matter how dour I may be.
-These movies usually have sappy theme music that just makes me laugh and at the same time kinda provides an atmosphere of familiarity/security (it harkens back to a time when I was a kid and my parents created a protective bubble around me) that is welcome.
+These movies usually have a sappy soundtrack that just makes me laugh and at the same time kinda provides an atmosphere of familiarity/security (it harkens back to a time when I was a kid and my parents created a protective bubble around me) that is welcome.
 I mean just listen to Nancy Sinatra sing "You Only Live Twice" . . . you just gotta laugh!

 The wafer light theme music to "You Only Live Twice" is just the beginning.
 The absurd plot, with plenty of politically incorrect depictions of women clad in bras and panties fetching James Bond drinks and pouring baths, just demands the viewer to suspend judgment and belief and enjoy the ride!
 Follow that with some classic lines: "Kill Bond now!" or how about "Goodbye Mr. Bond" as the maniacal evil doer Ernst Stavro Blofeld, a white Persian cat strokin' bad guy, sentences Bond to death, and you gotta recipe for laughter.

-| James Bond villain: Ernst Stavro Blofeld |
+James Bond villain: Ernst Stavro Blofeld |

 Well, I am happy to report that my spirits are lifted.
 I hadn't had a drink of Cragganmore in a long time but it didn't disappoint!
 I loved it when I was a novice scotch nut, and am happy to report that I still do.
 A teaspoon of water to a double pour delivers up a classic Speyside malt of honey, heather, smoke and something ethereal that just makes you smile regardless of your situation!